The Gilbert-Chappell Distinguished Poet Series

 This mentoring program links established poets in three regions of North Carolina with emerging poets, enabling them to develop and perfect their lyric craft.
 Students in middle school, high school, and college, and adults not in school may apply to work with a Distinguished Poet during the winter months.
 Our Distinguished Poets this year are: Gideon Young in the eastern region, Maria Rouphail in the central region, and Mildred Kiconco Barya in the western region.
 In spring of each year, the resulting poems are presented at group and individual readings at venues across the state.
 An anthology of these poems entitled Witness: Appalachia to Hatteras is published by the North Carolina Poetry Society later in the year.
 To read the brochure or apply for the program, click on the links below.

-Submissions for the 2024-25 season are accepted beginning on September 1, 2024.
-Final deadline is November 15, 2024.
+Submissions are closed for the 2024-25 season but will re-open on September 1, 2025.
+Final deadline will be November 15, 2025.

 To read the latest news about our GDCPS poets and readings, click here.